 This is because I would feel that they took care of me and did me a favor.
 As such, and as we see elsewhere in the world, I would feel an urge to repay that favor, both with advocacy and future business.

 Unfortunately, the actual response of what they are obliged to do and that they are covered by their terms of service shows an unwillingness to work together to find a solution.

 Thus, the optimal solution would cost them a $500 loss but assure future business and customer advocacy.
-The current solution saves them $1000 but means they likely won’t get my future business or advocacy.
+The current solution saves them $500 but means they are less likely to get my future business or advocacy.

 Relativity and Expectations

 People think largely in terms of relativity.
 We obviously compare products and services but we also compare social constructs and our positions in the world too.